 On February 27, 2003, House Judiciary Chairman James Sensenbrenner introduced H.R.
 975, the Bankruptcy Abuse Prevention and Consumer Protection Act of 2003.
-Subcommittee hearings were held on March 4, and the legislation was marked-up and ordered to be reported by the full committee on March 12.
+Subcommittee hearings were held on March 4, and the legislation was marked-up and ordered to be reported with technical amendments by the full committee on March 12.

-H.R.
-975 is substantially similar to the legislation (H.R.
-333) approved by both the House and the Senate during the 107th Congress, but omits the Schumer Amendment which would have prevented the discharge of liability for willful violation of protective orders and violent protests against providers of "lawful services," including reproductive health services.
-Similar to earlier legislation, H.R.
-975 addresses many areas of bankruptcy practice, including consumer filings, small business bankruptcy, tax bankruptcy, ancillary and cross-border cases, financial contract provisions, amendments to chapter 12 governing family farmer reorganization, and health care and employee benefits.
+On March 19, 2003, the House of Representatives passed H.R.
+975 by a vote of 315 - 113.
+As introduced, the bill was substantially similar to the legislation (H.R.
+333) approved by both the House and the Senate during the 107th Congress, but omitted the "Schumer Amendment" which would have prevented the discharge of liability for wilful violation of protective orders and violent protests against providers of "lawful services," including reproductive health services.
+Several amendments were offered pursuant to the rule submitted by the House Rules Committee and agreed to prior to the debate.
+Three amendments were approved, including one to increase the cap on wage and employee benefit claims against a corporation that has filed for bankruptcy.
+An amendment in the nature of a substitute offered by Representatives Nadler and Conyers did not pass.